fusecodecamp2017/LightingUpIOT/app/readme.md

 Remember the client code we wrote before was in "node" (Plain old Javascript) so that means you will have to adjust a little bit to make it work in the phone app we wrote.
 There are some instructions on [this page](https://github.com/aws/aws-iot-device-sdk-js#browser-applications) to help us get started running this code in our phone application.

+It Still Doesn't Work!!
+====

+Well, all right,  it turns out that the code we wrote at first was node.
+We are now just working in plain old Javascript.
+That means we have to do a little bit of extra lifting ourselves but it can be done.
+Go ahead and checkout [this page](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Iot.html) for some good old fashioned documentation.
+Well, not very pretty but in reality it isn't as crazy as it looks.
+With a bit of work and some examples we find online we can transform the code that we wrote in node `iot-client-node` into the browser equivelant `iot-client-browser`.
+Now that we have browser code again we are rocking and rolling.

+Finishing Touches
+====

+Its time for a few cool finishing touches on the project.
+One thing we want is when our Raspberry Pi starts we want it to run our program without us needing to type or even look at a screen.
+That would be nice.
+It turns out it isn't that difficult.
+Lets just follow the instructions on [this site](https://raspberrypi.stackexchange.com/questions/8734/execute-script-on-start-up):

+    Make sure you are in the pi folder:
+        $ cd ~

+    Create a file and write a script to run in the file:
+        $ sudo nano superscript

+    Save and exit: Ctrl+X, Y, Enter
+    Open up .bashrc for configuration:
+        $ sudo nano .bashrc

+    Scroll down to the bottom and add the line: ./superscript Save and exit: Ctrl+X, Y, Enter